 It is up to you to make sure your rent is paid to your landlord.
 One way of doing this is to set up a regular payment from a bank account.

 The amount of LHA your housing benefit will be based on depends on who lives with you, what area you live and the date of claim.
-The LHA rates are reviewed monthly and are published in many places e.g. Customer Service Points, Job centres and Council websites.
+The LHA rates are set by the government annually and reviewed monthly and are published in many places e.g. Customer Service Points, Job centres and Council websites.